3willows/html-css-export-word/demo/README.md

-# React + Vite

-This is a demo file for the html-css-export-word package.
+# Demo for the html-css-export-word npm package

 Run with "npm i && npm run dev".